html>

 - with phorbol ester (PMA, phorbol-myristate-acetate) as

-maximum stimulator
+maximum stimulus

 provides a sufficient amount of predictive information

-determination of proteolytic enzyme activities like:
+similarly as the determination of proteolytic enzyme activities

-- serine proteinases
+like cysteine or serine proteinases

 - The optimization of the classification process